miloshadzic86/node-starter-latest/README.md

 - **`pnpm dev`** to start nodemon

+- `@tsconfig/node18` version of this depends on the version of node

 ### SWC

 - [SWC](swc.rs) is **_rust based_** and can be used for both compilation and bundling